Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many people who are colonized with MRSA don’t know it.
 You might pick up MRSA by:

-These things might cause you to become colonized with MRSA as well.
+These things might cause you to become colonized with MRSA.
 If MRSA penetrates your skin through a cut or other wound, you might get an active MRSA infection.

 Some things that make it more likely for you to get a community-acquired MRSA are: